jwanglab/kunmixer/README.md

 Runtime is typically dominated by the BAM or read FASTQ size.
 In my hands, for high-depth (>100x) exome sequencing, fasttype takes ~2 min per sample and ktype takes ~7 min per sample from gzipped reads (on one thread).

-Right now, fasttype has two modes - one considers any properly aligned nucleotide and the other considers only reads with no indels.
-The results sometimes vary dramatically and I'm not 100% sure why.
-When no indels are allowed, results correspond very closely to the ktype results.
-When indels are allowed, many more alternate alleles appear - I don't know if these are strictly real or not.
+Alignment-based fasttype results correspond very closely to the ktype results (k = 32).

 Notes